 Mace, N.L., & Rabins, P.V.
-The 36-Hour Day: A Family Guide to Caring for People With Alzheimer’s Disease, Other Dementias, and Memory Loss in Later Life, 4th ed.
-Baltimore: Johns Hopkins University Press, 2006.
+The 36-Hour Day: A Family Guide to Caring for People With Alzheimer’s Disease, Related Dementias, and Memory Loss in Later Life, 5th ed.
+Baltimore: Johns Hopkins University Press, 2011.

 This book offers guidance and comfort for families caring for loved ones with AD, other dementias, and memory loss in later life.
 The fourth edition includes chapters on topics such as getting medical help for the person with dementia, behavioral symptoms of dementia, nursing homes and other living arrangements, and research in dementia.
 New information discusses diagnostic evaluation, caregiver resources, legal and financial information, nursing homes and other communal living arrangements, and the latest updates on research, medications, and the biological causes and effects of dementia.
 Available in a large-print version.

 Messer, M. Pressure Points: Alzheimer’s and Anger.
 Durham, NC: Duke Family Support Program, 2000.
 Available for $10 from the Duke Family Support Program, 3600 DUMC, Durham, NC 27710; 1-800-0672-4213; www.dukefamilysupport.org .